Helper Functions#

 docs

 for this function are helpful.
-This is the function used by tokenize()
+This is the function used by tokenize() to

-token.
+generate the ENCODING token.
 It can be used separately to

 determine the encoding of some Python code.
 The calling syntax is the same as

-for tokenize()
+for tokenize().

 Returns a tuple of the encoding, and a list of any lines (in bytes) that it